Trump returns to Michigan hoping to repeat battlefield success he found in 2016 - ExBulletin

 Campaigning for a return to the presidency while facing federal indictment for allegedly mishandling classified documents, Trump spoke out in suburban Detroit, where he lost ground between 2016 and 2020 and is expected to regain it. if he becomes the Republican nominee of 2024.
 He is expected to reverse the recent trend in Michigan that has seen Democrats make some of their biggest nationwide gains since Trump’s re-election loss.

 Trump spoke at the Lincoln Day dinner of the Oakland County GOPs, where he was honored by the party as Man of the Decade.
-He said the 2024 presidential election was the most important election we’ve ever had and slammed President Joe Biden and Florida Governor Ron DeSantis, seen as Trump’s closest rival for the nomination.
-GOP, throughout the speech.
+Trump frequently attacked President Joe Biden throughout his speech on Sunday, saying Biden was a disaster for Michigan and auto production in the state.
+Trump also criticized Michigan Governor Gretchen Whitmer, co-chair of the Bidens re-election campaign, for approving state funds for a foreign company.

 It was his first campaign appearance in Michigan, one of three states, along with Pennsylvania and Wisconsin, that swung in 2016 to put Trump in the White House and Biden, a Democrat, four years later.